Receiving Inbound Shipments

 Inbound Discrepancies

-20. On the Confirm Inbound page, verify the Qty Received and confirm the Issue Details to make sure it aligns with the issues observed.
-Enter your name in the Confirmed By section, then click Confirm.
+20. Next, it will ask you to Confirm the quantity Discrepancies.
+On the Confirm Inbound page, verify the Qty Received and review the Issue Details to make sure it aligns with the issues observed.
+Enter your name in the Confirmed By section, and click Confirm.
+This will move the inbound status from Partially Received to Received.

 Submitting Invoices

-1. Click the Inbound ID to go back to the Inbound.
+1. Click the Inbound ID to go back to the Inbound page.

-2. Click Submit Invoice at the bottom of the page.
+2. Click Submit Invoice at the top of the page.

 3. Enter your 6-digit PIN#. (if you don’t have one, create a Support Ticket, and Cahoot Support will make sure to create one for you).